mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

     @property
     def shape(self):
         return self.share0[0].shape

+    @property
+    def unwrapped(self):
+        return self.share0, self.share1
 ```

-Note that thanks to TensorFlow we can know the tensor shapes at graph creation time, meaning we don't have to keep track of this ourselves.
+And thanks to TensorFlow we can know the shape of tensors at graph creation time, meaning we don't have to keep track of this ourselves.

 ## Simple operations